 - The best scalp exfoliating scrubs also contain active ingredients that can promote hair growth and strengthen hair strands such as hydrolyzed proteins and rosemary oil.

 My pick for the best scalp exfoliating scrub?
-Hair & Scalp Detox Scrub.
-This sulphate-free exfoliating shampoo buffs away dead skin as well as shine-dulling buildup from hair products, sebum, pollution, and hard water.
+Scalp Delight™ Detox Scrub.
+This sulfate-free exfoliating shampoo buffs away dead skin as well as shine-dulling buildup from hair products, sebum, pollution, and hard water.
 Plus, it contains lots of hair- and scalp-loving ingredients such as:

 Organic Aloe Leaf Juice – When it comes to lightweight hydration, aloe leaf juice is king.
 If you’ve ever applied aloe onto a sunburn, you know that this botanical ingredient provides soothing relief to irritated skin.
 But what you may not know is that aloe also contains many enzymes, minerals, amino acids, nutrients, and vitamins that help maintain the natural pH level of the scalp and support healthy hair growth.